 She has been coordinating facilitators for the Tree Seed Workshop Series for the Tree Reading Series since 2009.
 She's always scouting for someone to share their creative catalyst.

-Since August 2013, she has been one of the 4 on the rotating roster for Literary Landscapes.
-She is a radio host with Kate Hunt, Neil Wilson and Dave Currie.
+Since August 2013, she has been one of the 3 on the rotating roster for Literary Landscape.
+She is a radio host with Kate Hunt and Dave Currie.
 Listen online at CKCU online or on the air at 93.1 in Ottawa each Thursday from 6:30pm-7:00pm EST.

-She publishes ephemera and chapbooks thru her micropress phafours press .
+She publishes ephemera and chapbooks thru her micropress phafours press and organizes readings for those and workshops or readings for poets coming thru town.

 She has book reviews at pesbo, Arc and in Matrix.